 - Jump right into the content.
 Viewers are busy and their attention will drop quickly with long, drawn-out introductions.

 - Use open loops – previewing things that are coming up later in the video.
 This makes viewers curious about what is coming up later in the video.
 Make it something interesting and useful.

 High-quality videos will rank higher.
 You don’t need a professional camera crew to do that, though.
 Pay attention to what you are recording, making sure the picture, sound, and content are clear and steady.
 Stay on topic and provide useful content.
 It’s that simple.

 These factors also impact your video’s rank.
 To increase views, likes, and shares, follow these tips from Search Engine Land:

 - Include in email updates/newsletters to your customers

 - Embed on your website, use as a topic for a blog post, or place in an existing video section of your website

 - Share on social bookmarking sites like Reddit or StumbleUpon

 Add a thumbnail, subtitles, and closed captions.
 Again, small touches will add up big time when they are all combined.
-The overall goal is developing a channel and content that people are attracted to.
-Spend the time to cover all of the bases and watch your video rise in rank!
+The overall goal is to develop a channel and content that people are attracted to.
+Spend the time to cover all of the bases and watch your video rise in rank.